A note on last-success-problems: Lower bound for the case in which

 \subsection{ANNEX: The case $p_{i}=p$ for all $i$}

-We end this section with a result that generalizes Lemma \ref{eme} for the case in which all the variables have the same parameter $p$.
-This was treated, with a certain degree of imprecision, in \cite{mal}.
+We end this section with a result for the case in which all the Bernoulli random variables have the same parameter $p$.
+This was treated, with a certain degree of imprecision, in \cite{mal}. \begin{prop} Let us consider the game $\mathcal{G}(p_{1},...,p_{n})$, with $p_{i}=p<1$.
+Thus,